natecvt/apriltag_rpi_positioning/README.md

 Small library for use finding exact position using apriltags in a vertical setup.
 For use on raspberry pi, with the picam.

 #### Dependencies
-`libgstreamer1.0-dev` `libgstreamer-plugins-base1.0-dev` `libapriltag-dev` `gstreamer1.0-libcamerasrc` `gstreamer1.0-tools` `gstreamer1.0-libav`
+`sudo apt install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libcamerasrc gstreamer1.0-tools gstreamer1.0-libav`

+Apriltag debian package does not install the `.so` with all function definitions, so run `git clone https://github.com/AprilRobotics/apriltag/ && cd apriltag && cmake -B build -DCMAKE_BUILD_TYPE=Release && cmake --build build --target install`

-Sometimes libglib2.0-dev won't install properly, reinstall it and the glibconfig.h file should appear
+Sometimes libglib2.0-dev won't be installed properly, reinstall it and the glibconfig.h file should appear, or run `sudo cp /usr/lib/aarch64-linux-gnu/glib-2.0/include/glibconfig.h /usr/include/glib-2.0/glibconfig.h`

 (-): not started, (i): in progress, (o): tentatively complete, Nothing: complete